minprog/project/milestones/20 design/10 Design Doc.md

 ## User interface

+Draw a detailed walkthrough of the user interface of your app. **For each task** that a user can accomplish, you will draw a series of screens that completely visualize how the user interface looks when performing such a task.

+A task can be something like:

+- adding something
+- logging in
+- searching by keyword
+- filtering a list by ...
+- sending a message to another user

+(These are just **examples** to make clear what a task is.
+No need to include any of those examples in your app.)

-Draw a detailed walkthrough of the user interface of your app.
-You should draw multiple "screens" separately, in order to make very clear the things that happen on screen when navigating the app.
+You should draw many "screens" separately, in order to make very clear the things that happen on screen when navigating the app.

+### How to draw

-You must create "professional" drawings using a software tool.
+You **must** create "professional" drawings using a software tool.
 Some examples of what we expect:

 <div class="row">
 <div class="col-xs-6 col-md-3">